-Trapped Deposits, Capital Mobility, and Regulation Frictions: Evidence from U.S. Lottery Winners
+Capital Mobility and Regulation Frictions: Evidence from U.S. Lottery Winners

-I empirically analyze how funding shocks propagate throughout banks’ internal capital markets.
+I empirically analyze how banks reallocate capital across lending markets following funding shocks.
 I exploit a new source of quasi-experimental variation in bank funding from lottery winners.
 Exposure to jackpot shocks leads to a significant increase in both deposits and lending at the bank level.
-Funds are transmitted across markets, but allocations are four times greater in the state where the shock occurs.
-Features of banking regulation (Section 109) negatively affect capital mobility and loan performance.
-Results suggest that banks distribute capital across markets, consistent with efficient resource allocation, but that state boundaries matter for fund mobility because of regulatory frictions.
+Funds are transmitted across markets, but allocations are four times greater in the state in which the shock occurs.
+Features of banking regulation (Section 109) negatively affect fund mobility and loan performance.
+These results suggest that state boundaries matter for capital mobility in part because of regulatory distortions.

 JEL Classification: G21, G28, G32

 Suggested Citation: Suggested Citation